 The term bias, in a statistical context, has a variety of meanings.
 These include: selection bias, recall bias, estimation bias, systematic bias and observer bias.
 Each of the terms relates to a specific technical aspect of the overall concept of bias, but exclude the broader questions of bias in the conceptualization of a problem or in the general manner in which results are collected, processed, analyzed and interpreted.

-The most common usage of the term relates to selection bias.
+The most common usage of the term bias relates to selection bias.
 This refers to the selection of individuals or entities in a manner that is not representative of the population of interest.
 In general selection bias can be minimized by careful study design, but there are many pitfalls in this process and it is easy for bias to occur without it being at all obvious.
 One example of selection bias is self-selection — sample surveys are typically only completed by willing participants, and by definition there is selection bias occurring.
 Sampling ‘easy to collect’ data is another example of possible bias.
 For example, when taking samples of surface water and groundwater in order to measure the level of certain chemicals in the groundwater, most samples are taken from rivers, streams and wells — these sampling points are convenient but may not be representative of either the groundwater as a whole or its variations across the spatial extent of the study area.

 When sampling human populations some degree of self-selection is almost inevitable, so it is particularly important to examine just how representative the samples are for the problem at hand.
 Self-selection can be acceptable if the sample does indeed represent the population of interest — for example, women in the age group 18-30 who are single and regularly use social networking sites might be recruited by an invitation to female members of a range of such sites, and those accepting the invitation may be regarded as an acceptable sample.